Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 The function returns the average GVI value as well as the number of sample road locations upon which this value was based.
 As is evident, the function highly depends on the availability of streetview images as no scores could be calculated for the first and third calculations.
 This can be confirmed by inspecting the second dataframe that is returned by the function; this dataframe includes each sample road location that was computed and its corresponding image's information.
 If missing is equal to True, no image could be found within 100 meters of the sample road location.
 The ID column can be used to match the sample road locations with the original PoI as provided by the user.

 ### **get_viewshed_GVI**
 This function calculates the average Greenness Visibility Index for an area of interest based on a viewshed analysis.
-Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs either in a vector file format or geodataframe, ideally with a projected Coordinate Reference System (CRS).
 Also, they should provide three raster files containing the Digital Surface Model (DSM), Digital Terrain Model (DTM) and binary greenspace values, respectively.
 To clarify, the greenspace raster should contain 0 values for pixels that are not considered green and 1 value for pixels that are considered green.
 Example data for a DSM and DTM can be retrieved from this [site](https://zenodo.org/record/5061257).

 The function generates sample road locations surrounding points of interest or within a polygon of interest (based on user inputs).
 It then processes the DSM and DTM to create a viewshed for each of the sample road locations.
 The viewshed is used to determine the number of visible green pixels as well as the total number of pixels that is visible from each sample road location so that a ratio can be calculated.
 These GVI scores for the sample road locations will be averaged to end up with a mean GVI score for each of the original PoIs as provided by the user.